Yallourn in the Latrobe Valley is Australia’s dirtiest, most polluting, coal power station.

 - In February 2015, Yallourn power station polluted the local Morwell river with 170 backyard swimming pools worth of toxic ash slurry

-- Throughout 2017, Yallourn failed to meet pollution standards on three occasions and a spokesperson for the company admitted lying about pollution levels.
+- Throughout 2017, Yallourn failed to meet pollution standards on three occasions and a spokesperson for the company admitted to lying about pollution levels.

 Yallourn is a dinosaur of a power station.
 It must urgently be retired, and replaced with new jobs in clean, renewable energy.